 Since sharing my intention to build a tiny house on wheels, I got a lot of questions.
 So I’m finally going to start answering them, beginning with my design and plans!

-I designed the plans over several months with the help of Callan (whom I am building with).
+I designed the plans over several months with the help of my ex partner, Callan.
 Callan originally hand drew the plans based on a crude sketch of mine.
 He was able to draw up the plans to scale using Auto-CAD (Computer Aided Design), which he has experience using from work.
 Once we had ordered the trailer he was able to correct the plans based on the trailer design, so there were some minor changes.
 I complained CAD was too technical for me, so he also drew the plans in Sketch Up (a free 3D design tool).
 It was easy to import the 2D plans from CAD into Sketch Up and build upon them in 3D, meaning the 3D model was to scale.